abramic/chris_microservice_exercise/README.md

   If location_id is present in the query string, items passed back in the payload get overwritten (items not passed back will   remain unchanged).

-  Otherwise, location is added to user's locations object in the database
+  Otherwise, location is added to user's 'locations' information in the database

 Payload: